CalebKussmaul/Stranger-Things-Wall/README.md

 #### You will need

 1. A second computer on a network that allows incoming traffic with python 2 installed
-2. Raspberry pi - any model should work, I'm using a B+
+2. Raspberry pi - any model should work
 3. [Wifi dongle](https://www.amazon.com/gp/product/B003MTTJOY) if model does not have wifi chip
 5. [5v Power supply](https://www.amazon.com/gp/product/B00MHV7576/) DO NOT POWER LEDs DIRECTLY FROM PI GPIO.
 CONNECT THEM BOTH TO THE POWER SUPPLY.
 6. Breadboard and jumper wires